JoshWilde/LensFindery-McLensFinderFace/README.md

-# Detecting gravitational lenses using machine learning: exploring interpretability and sensitivity to rare lensing configuration
+# Detecting gravitational lenses using machine learning: exploring interpretability and sensitivity to rare lensing configurations
 This repository contains the CNN architectures and weights, and the code used to train and test these CNN models [1].
 The code used to generate gravitational compound lenses are also included [1].
 The interpretability code in this paper is adapted from [2].